Enums in C

 It should be avoided because it:

-The same advice is also valid for structs and unions.
+The same advice is also valid for struct

 Automatic numbering is restarted after each value provided explicitly, for example: